Mark-Kac-Center/FSCA/README.md

 Fractal calculations are performed using the [Multifractal Detrended Fluctuation Analysis](https://www.sciencedirect.com/science/article/pii/S0378437102013833).

 ## Usage
+We provide full and lite versions of the pipeline.
+The full version includes a machine-learning preprocessing module while the lite version is lightweight but assumes you input an mri scan preprocessed elsewhere.

-* Full version
+#### Full pipeline

-To extract Hurst exponents from raw (i.e. not preprocessed) brain MRI scan:
+To extract Hurst exponents from a **raw (i.e. not preprocessed) MRI scan**:
 ```
 from mfmri.mfmri_full import MFractalMRI